jacopok/clean-coding-thesis/galileian_thesis.md

 `GWFish` is released as a python package, with some additional helper scripts to run it.
-A core point in its functionality, however, is the function `analyzeFisherErrors`.
+A core point in its functionality is the function `analyzeFisherErrors`.
+In order to make the discussion here somewhat constrained, I will limit it to the refactoring of this single function, without modifying anything else.

 ## Refactoring `analyzeFisherErrors`